-Essentially, if you ain’t got the knowledge, you could get a little lost.
-Which is why so many product-led pros are embracing the technology, developing solutions and leading the product charge to overcome the growing challenges ahead.
+Essentially, if you ain’t got the knowledge, you could get a little lost when it comes to AI product manager jobs.
+This is why so many product-led pros are embracing the technology, developing solutions, becoming certified, and leading the product charge to overcome the growing challenges ahead.

-We’ve recently touched on the challenges facing AI product managers in 2021, and for the follow up we wanted to explore just how those challenges are being tackled and how AI is being embraced.
+We’ve recently touched on the challenges facing AI product managers in 2023, and for the follow-up, we wanted to explore just how those challenges are being tackled and how AI is being embraced.
 So, we thought we’d get some stimulating snippets and insights from experts in the field…

 We spoke to:

 - Scott Jones, Commercial AI & Senior Product Manager at Lenovo.

 - Omi Iyamu, Lead Product Manager at Google.

 To get their thoughts and perspectives on our questions…